lmjh/capo-search-app/README.md

 ![Illustration of three shades of grey applied to FAQ section](documentation/readme-images/faq.jpg)

 * To help the user identify chord names and shapes, a colour is assigned to each Major chord.
 The colours are roughly evenly spaced across the spectrum.
-A lighter version of roughly the same colour is assigned to each Minor chord.
+A similar colour in a lighter shade is assigned to each Minor chord.

 ![Illustration of colour scheme applied to application buttons](documentation/readme-images/buttons.jpg)